pressure679/LSTM-PPO-Reinforcement-Learning-Trading-Bot-for-MetaTrader-5-XAUUSD-/README.md

 Unlike traditional bots that rely on fixed rules, the PPO agent learns when to Buy, Sell or Hold from thousands of market examples.

+The program should be in a folder or the desktop where the 5m csv file with OHLC data from https://www.kaggle.com/datasets/novandraanugrah/xauusd-gold-price-historical-data-2004-2024 is, in training it will then make a LSTM-PPO-saves folder where the training is saved (used for making decisions, also in testing).

 ---

 ## Features